 Spots will be filled on a rolling basis.
 Availability will be updated, and dates will become unavailable when spots are filled or two weeks before the start date for each volunteer session.

-- The Volunteer Leaders, who live and work with the group, are the primary supervisors and point persons for volunteers while at on working on the trail.
+- The Volunteer Leaders, who live and work with the group, are the primary supervisors and point persons for volunteers while working on the trail.

 - We can give you travel tips and suggestions, but you are responsible for planning and paying for your travel outside of the mountain region where you are volunteering.
 We will pick up volunteers in Kutaisi, the main city in western Georgia, and transport you to Lentekhi and then to Zeskho.

 - By deciding to join us, we expect that volunteers have read and agreed to the expectations of the program.
 While you are with us, we need you to respect our policies and staff leadership.
 Those who do not do so will be asked to leave the program.

 - Adaptablity / Flexibility – we will be working in wilderness areas where plans are subject to changes and challenges presented by weather, local logistics, and extreme topography.
 Volunteers should remain flexible, adaptable and positive from resulting unavoidable changes to the volunteer camp plans.

 - Respect wildlife, ecology, infrastructure and other visitors: practice minimal impact camping, respect facilities, maintain tidiness and order, keep noise to a minimum.